Phu Pha Man National Park: Geography

 Phu Pha Man National Park is located about 100 km west of the city of Khon Kaen in the Phu Pha Man and Chum Phae districts of Khon Kaen Province and Phu Kradueng District of Loei Province.
 The park's area is 218,750 rai ~ 350 km2.
 Park elevations range from 200 m to 800 m.

 Attractions

 Klang Khao cave is notable for its large daily exodus of bats at dusk, making a formation about 10 km long.
 Other park caves feature stalagmite and stalactite formations.
 The Lai Thaeng cave hosts rock paintings dating back up to 2,000 years.

 The park's highest waterfall is Tat Yai waterfall at 80 m high.
 Tat Rong waterfall reaches 60–70 m high.
 The black rock Pha Nok Khao cliff rises above the Phong river.

 Flora and fauna

 The park's forest types are mostly evergreen and mixed deciduous.
 Plant life includes rattan, orchid and cogon grass.
 Park animals include wild boar, barking deer, monitor lizard and pangolin.

+Fossils

+Fossil tracks of prehistoric animals have been discovered in the park at the Tat Yai waterfall area, which is part of the Huai Hin Lat Formation.
+They were first discovered in May 2023, and the first tracks discovered belonged to a sauropod.
+On 10 January 2024, a team of paleontologists from Thailand's Department of Mineral Resources discovered several more prehistoric footprints dating to the late Triassic period around 220–225 million years ago.
+Several of the footprints belong to dinosaurs, making them the oldest dinosaur tracks discovered in Thailand and Asia.
+The tracks are in good condition and show the details of the feet of five different species, including dinosaur types such as ornithopods, theropods, sauropods, and archosaurs.